oiax/tgweb/README.md

 ### `<link>` elements

-The `<link>` elements in the `<head>` element are generated by the values of properties that belon to "link" table and "links" tables.
+The `<link>` elements in the `<head>` element are generated by the values of properties that belon to "link" section and "links" sections.

 ```toml
 [link]